blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

 ## Building
     ./gradlew build

-It should build fatjar in build/libs directory.
+It should build FatJar in build/libs directory.
 The jar should be named {application-name}-all.jar.
-In this case jar was named jersey-with-embedded-jetty-all.jar.
+In this case, jar was named jersey-with-embedded-jetty-all.jar.
 You can find the application name in settings.gradle, under rootProject.name property.

 ## Running